|

 The

-Royal Oak is haunted by the ghost of what is believed to be a
+pub is haunted by the ghost of one who was believed to be a

-pursued across the Downs by a group of angry farmers and was eventually
+was pursued across the Downs by a group of angry farmers and